wouterken/itsi/docs/content/getting_started/local_development.md

 ## Live Config Reloading
 Just add `auto_reload_config!` to your `Itsi.rb` configuration file and Itsi will automatically hot reload its config with every change you make.
 Concerned about errors?
 Itsi will validate your config first before it tries to apply it.
-If there are errors, Itsi will provide details logs and safely continue with the existing config.
+If there are errors, Itsi will provide detailed logs and safely continue with the existing config.

 ### File Watcher
 You can have Itsi watch other files on the file-system and trigger automatic actions in response.